andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

 ## Overview

-This document describes the end-to-end architecture for prefill/decode (P/D) disaggregated inference in KAITO using `MultiRoleInference` CRD with llm-d EPP as the routing layer.
-This replaces the vllm-router approach with the Kubernetes-native Gateway API + llm-d inference scheduler stack.
+This document describes the end-to-end architecture for prefill/decode (P/D) disaggregated inference in KAITO using `MultiRoleInference` CRD with llm-d EPP as the routing layer, built on the Kubernetes-native Gateway API + llm-d inference scheduler stack.

 ## Request Flow